-The Eurasian Economic Union has drafted a Technical Regulation on the "Safety of Alcoholic Beverages" (TR), which has already gone through the public comment period and now is pending Member States' approval.
-The TR sets unified mandatory requirements for alcoholic products and its processes of manufacturing, storage, transportation, disposal and recycling, as well as mandatory requirements to terminology, packaging, labeling, ensuring product safety and preventing action misleading consumers, and systematizing the provisions of the regulations of the EAEU Member States.
-For details please see GAIN report RSATO1203 CU Draft Technical Regulation on Safety of Alcoholic Beverages.
+The Eurasian Economic Union has recently adopted a Technical Regulation on the "Safety of Alcoholic Beverages" (TR) that will come into force as of January 9, 2021.
+The TR establishes unified mandatory requirements for alcoholic products and its processes of manufacturing, storage, transportation, disposal and recycling, as well as mandatory requirements to terminology, packaging, labeling, ensuring product safety and preventing action misleading consumers, and systematizing the provisions of the regulations of the EAEU Member States.